watir/watir-rails/README.md

 ## Limitations

-* Watir-Rails works currently only with the [Watir-WebDriver](http://github.com/watir/watir-webdriver) and not with the [Watir-Classic](http://github.com/watir/watir-classic) due to the problems of running a server in the separate thread when WIN32OLE is used.
-The problem is probably caused by the fact that [WIN32OLE overwrites Thread#initialize](https://github.com/ruby/ruby/blob/trunk/test/ruby/test_thread.rb#L607).

 * When using Rails path/url helpers in your tests then always use path instead of url methods, because latter won't work!